centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/idna-uts46.md

 set of valid domain names.
 Since registrars shouldn't be accepting these names in the first place, a domain that violates these rules will simply fail to resolve.

-## We need your help

-The original author wrote the build process based on Python 2 which makes it hard to upgrade the Unicode Standard to the latest one.
-Porting this process to Python 3 or even better Node.js, is a big and hard project - any help: very appreciated.